hetida/hetida-designer/docs/execution/running_transformation_revisions.md

 ### Response

-For both web service endpoints a successful response contains the result values for those workflow outputs that are not wired to any adapter.
+For both web service endpoints, a successful response contains the result values for those workflow outputs without wiring, since this implies that they are wired with the default adapter "direct_provisioning".
 Also hetida designer internal types for each output are provided.
 Outputs wired via adapters do not occur in the response.

 ```
 {